CURRENT APAS COMMITTEE

 - ISNSW Representative: Jarad Cannings (Public Works)

-- Public Officer: Michael Armstrong (Roads and Maritime Services)
+- Public Officer: Michael Armstrong (Transport for NSW)

 - Committee: Micheal Kocoski (Blue Mountains City Council), Michael London (NSW Spatial Services), Nigel Petersen (Nambucca Shire Council)